This article explains how to make use of explicit AVB connections. These allow audio to be shared via AVB in the following scenarios:

 Implicit or explicit AVB streams

 Tesira can support "implicit" or "explicit" AVB streams.
 Streams can be viewed as a pipeline carrying a defined number of channels between 2 or more AVB devices.
-Streams can contain up to 60 channels each.
+Tesira supports streams containing up to 60 channels.

 Implicit AVB streams are created and managed automatically by the Tesira compiler, and they only exist between Tesira devices that are part of the same system.
 In Tesira software, they are shown as blue dotted lines.
 These implicit streams are created automatically by Tesira software, and cannot be changed or re-routed by an AVB controller.